kardelitaitu/gridoverlay/README.md

 ## 📄 License & Credits

 This tool is released under MIT License.
-Concept and scripting by **Norino** — built for precision, privacy, and practicality.
+Concept and scripting by **kardelitaitu** and Copilot — built for precision, privacy, and practicality.

 ---